-The Royal Navy Club consists of Flag Officers, Commodores, Captains and Commanders of the Royal Navy who are or have been qualified to exercise command at sea.
+The Royal Navy Club consists of officers of the Royal Navy of Lieutenant Commander and above who are or have been qualified to exercise command at sea (see Rule 1).
 It is a dining and charitable club and possesses no real estate.

 The Club traces its origins to two separate clubs, formed in 1765 & 1785, which amalgamated in 1889.
 Research in 1847 revealed a document that showed a Naval Club had been founded in 1674 in the reign of Charles II.
 No other evidence of the continued existence of such a club has been found however.
 Further researches in 1925 covered the affairs of both the 1765 and the 1785 clubs from their formation up to their amalgamation.
 This work was published as the Club’s Historical Memoirs, a copy of which is held by the Secretary.
 Early records are archived in the National Maritime Museum at Greenwich.